 Harry Dean Stanton, however, is a different case.
 He is on hand here as a detective yet is granted almost nothing to do, save one reasonable scene questioning Arnie in a car park.
 Following that he’s left to turn up to count bodies and look suspicious.
 Now that’s a waste.

 According to imdb Mr Stanton’s character drives a later model Fury.
-Now, I don’t want to be a backseat driver here, but wasn’t there some space for some hokum here?
-Couldn’t an equally possessed Harry Dean have revealed himself as a fellow driver of an immortal car, and introduced a victorious Arnie to other bloodthirsty killer drivers?
-Mightn’t we have expanded the theme of Americans and their love of cars into Americans and their membership of car clubs?
-I know, I know, we’re taking a screeching turn there: but it remains the case that often the viewer is left wishing Carpenter had shaped scripts around his exceptional casts.
+Now, I don’t want to be a backseat driver here, but wasn’t there space for some hokum here?
+Couldn’t Harry Dean have revealed himself as a fellow driver of an immortal car?
+It would be a screeching u-turn, but it remains the case that Carpenter would often have done better to have shaped scripts around his casts.

 Sure, King hates it when people mess with his stuff, but I’m reliably informed by a great fan that his endings tend to be…not so hot.
 Now John Carpenter knew a thing or two about wrapping things up.
 They should have let Stanton rip, gone the McReady way, and said let’s just “see what happens”.